Taking Woodstock: Production

 Principal photography took place from August to October 2008 in New Lebanon, New York and East Chatham, New York, located in Columbia County, New York.

+Music

 Factual accuracy

 Michael Lang has disputed Tiber's account of the initial meeting with Max Yasgur, and said that he was introduced to Yasgur by a real estate salesman.
 Lang says that the salesman drove him, without Tiber, to Yasgur's farm.
 Sam Yasgur, son of Max, agrees with Lang's version, and says that his mother, who is still alive, says Max did not know Tiber.
 Artie Kornfeld, a Woodstock organizer, has said he found out about Yasgur's farm from his own sources.

 Release

 Box office

 Taking Woodstock grossed $3,457,760 during its opening weekend, opening at #9.
 After five and a half weeks in theaters, on October 1, 2009, the film's total domestic box office gross was $7,460,204 with an overseas take of $2,515,533.
 The film grossed $9,975,737 worldwide, thus making the film, from an estimated $30 million budget, a box office bomb.